Hotel Standard Operating Procedures: SOP Playbook Guide for Hotel Managers

 How to Structure a Hotel SOP

 Format matters as much as content.
-A well-structured SOP can be read quickly, used as a reference during a task and updated without rewriting the whole document.
-The following structure works for most hotel departments.
+A well-structured SOP can be read quickly, used during a shift and updated without rewriting the whole library.
+The LuxOps format uses the same operating fields across departments so front desk, housekeeping and managers read procedures in the same way.

 Core SOP Categories by Department